 9 Places to See Fall Color in Arizona

 Surprisingly, Arizona is a hotspot for fall color.
 One usually thinks of Arizona as solely a hot desert destination without the slightest evidence of fall.
 On the contrary, Northern Arizona is home to a number of high altitude areas which see plenty of golden aspens and brisk temperatures this time of year.
-While temperatures in Southern Arizona cities like Phoenix and Tucson are still pushing into high 80’s and 90’s this time of year, Northern Arizona cities like Flagstaff (elevation 7000 ft) see pretty chilly daytime highs in the lower 60’s and even colder nighttime lows in the 30’s.
+While temperatures in Southern Arizona cities like Phoenix and Tucson are still pushing into the high 80’s and 90’s this time of year, Northern Arizona cities like Flagstaff (elevation 7000 ft) see pretty chilly daytime highs in the lower 60’s and even colder nighttime lows in the 30’s.
 The temps are so cold at night that you could end up seeing some early snow!

 Flagstaff, in particular, sees the most traditional 4 season climate with a colorful fall season, mild summers, and cold, snowy winters.
 The majority of the higher altitude trails in town are just loaded with bright yellow aspens when the leaves begin to change.
 Around town, you will also find a nice medley of colors due to the various deciduous trees that have been planted.